 Alexander joined Watsi on September 19th, 2016.
-Six years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexander's most recent donation supported Allan, a cheerful eight-year-old from Kenya, for leg surgery.
+Seven years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation supported Keina, a four-year-old girl from Haiti, to fund life changing heart surgery.

 Allan is an eight-year-old boy from Kenya who lives with his sibling and mother.
 One day while playing at school, Allen fell and fractured his leg.
 Since the accident, he has not been able to put weight on his leg and has been using crutches.
 Allan and his mother were initially unable to seek medical attention for his injury due to a lack of funds.
 With the help of his relatives, who fundraised in order to help him seek medical care, Allan was connected with our medical partner, African Mission Healthcare.
 Doctors there diagnosed Allan with an infection in his fractured left leg that requires immediate treatment.
 After the tibia sequestrectomy surgery, Allan will be able to use his leg comfortably once again and return to school.
 Allan and his family need support raising funds for the $1,500 surgery, which will take place on March 10th.
 Allan's mother says, "Allan stayed at home after the accident due to lack of funds.
 His leg has picked an infection.
 He is at risk of losing his leg if not treated.
 He needs this surgery to walk.”